Specialisms

 - Best Interest Assessor (2017).

-- British Association of Brain Injury Case Managers (BABICM).
+- British Association of Brain Injury and Complex Case Management (BABICM).

 Career History